solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 ## A Contract-based Solution

-Here we propose a contract-based solution to the problem, whereby a client can "stash" a nonce value for future use in a transaction's `recent_blockhash` field.
+Here we describe a contract-based solution to the problem, whereby a client can "stash" a nonce value for future use in a transaction's `recent_blockhash` field.
 This approach is akin to the Compare and Swap atomic instruction, implemented by some CPU ISAs.